 - Open the USB drive enclosure and place the new SSD inside (on the tray), making sure that the top of the drive is facing up.
 Slide the tray with the drive back into the enclosure.
 Tighten the screws.

 - Use the data transfer software you installed on your laptop to prepare your data.
 Follow the simple instructions and screen prompts.

 - Connect the USB cable to the USB drive enclosure (with the new drive installed) and to the laptop.
-It will take a few moments for the external USB drive enclosure to be recognised by your laptop.
-When the USB external drive is recognised, you are ready to launch the data transfer software.
+It will take a few moments for the external USB drive enclosure to be recognized by your laptop.
+Once the USB external drive is recognized, you are ready to launch the data transfer software.

 - Launch the data transfer software, and wait until the software prompts you that the transfer is complete.

 - Unplug your laptop and remove the battery.

 - Remove the existing hard drive.
 Consult the laptop product manual for any further instructions, if necessary.